 Global Prime is a trading name of FMGP Trading Group Pty Ltd (ABN 74 146 086 017) and is regulated by ASIC and licensed to carry on a financial services business in Australia under Australian Financial Services License No. 385620.
 Gleneagle Securities Pty Limited trading as Global Prime FX, is a registered Vanuatu company (Company Number 40256) and is regulated by the VFSC.
 The website is owned and operated by FMGP Trading Group Pty Ltd, ABN 74 146 086 017. - 5.
 City Index

 City Index is an established broker with over four decades of experience and 1 million customers worldwide.
-The broker operates with licenses issued by regulators including the Financial Conduct Authority (FCA) and ASIC.
+The brand operates with licenses issued by regulators including the Financial Conduct Authority (FCA) and ASIC.
 Customers of the brokerage can access over 13,500 markets at competitive prices via platforms such as TradingView and MetaTrader 4.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 69% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 6.
 AvaTrade